Campus Posting Policy

 - c.
 Posters, notices, etc. for residence halls must be approved by the Department of Residential Life Office, Walnut Hall.

 - d.
 HMU will collect five (5) copies.
 Three (3) copies will be posted within the Union and the Library corridor for a two week period.
 One (1) copy will be forwarded to BSU Marketing and one (1) copy will be forwarded to Northwest Technical College.

 - e.
 The Department of Residential Life Office will accept and post one poster per residence hall and seven (7) for Walnut Hall, or one poster per floor in the residence halls if the event is sponsored by a registered BSU student organization.

 - f.
-Twenty-one (21) posters may also be placed in the other administrative and academic buildings.
+Sixteen (16) posters may also be placed in the other administrative and academic buildings.
 Posters are limited to approved bulletin boards only and must be stamped for approval to post at the HMU Information Desk.
 A list of these boards is available at the HMU Information Desk.

 - g.
 All posters, notices, etc. which are not approved for posting will be removed.

 - h.
 Each department/organization is responsible for taking down its posters,

 notices, etc. in the academic and administrative buildings after the event is held.

 - i.
 Posters, notices, etc. may not exceed 14″ by 22″.
 If the posting, notice, etc. is for a fundraiser for a registered student organization, the student organization must submit a Fundraising Application Form through its Beaver Link Account and receive approval from the HMU Associate Director before the posters may be posted.